Jyve00/Microsoft_Movie_Project/README.md

 https://www.imdb.com/interfaces/

-***
-Questions to consider:
-* Where did the data come from, and how do they relate to the data analysis questions?
-* What do the data represent?
-Who is in the sample and what variables are included?
-* What is the target variable?
-* What are the properties of the variables you intend to use?
-***

 ## Methods

------Describe the process for analyzing or modeling the data.
-For Phase 1, this will be descriptive analysis.

 The several Imdb data sets where connected using movie and crew ID's to connect movie titles with their correct release date, budget, gross, crew members and genre's.
 Some data was missing so we further connected the movie titles and crew names with other data sets from Rotten Tomatoes and Numbers.com.
 With this method we can consolidate the data into just a few usefull tables that make it easier to analyse and cut out data that we don't find usefull.

-***
-Questions to consider:
-* How did you prepare, analyze or model the data?
-* Why is this approach appropriate given the data and the business problem?
-***

 ## Results
 ### Genres with Top Average Net Profit